Attitudes, and perceptions of COVID-19 vaccines and acceptance to receive COVID-19 vaccine among healthcare workers in Yaoundé, Cameroon

 Over 5.8 million people have died worldwide since World Health Organization (WHO) announced the coronavirus disease 2019 (COVID-19) pandemic [1], including over 1915 persons in Cameroon [2].
 In Africa, particularly Cameroon, COVID-19 infection rates are declining.
 Private and public institutions/agencies have made a record-breaking global effort to create vaccines against the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2).
 As the pandemic progressed, the world observed the emergence of a new variant [3].
 The SARS-CoV-2 strains that have been characterized globally have been given the names Alpha (B.1.1.7 in the United Kingdom in September 2020), Beta (B.1.351 in South Africa, May 2020), Gamma (P.1 in Brazil, November 2020), Delta (B.1.
 617.2 in India, October 2020), and the most recent Omicron (B.1.1.529 in many countries in the world) [3].
 The global strategy has made vaccine distribution and development a top priority.
 The COVID-19 vaccination (COVAX) program, supported by the World Health Organization (WHO) and other international organizations, aims to send 600 million vaccine doses to Africa, enough to immunize at least 20% of the continent's population.
 By April 2021, 18 million doses, or 2% of all vaccine doses administered globally, had been disseminated throughout 41 African countries [4].
 As part of the global effort to combat the COVID-19 pandemic, the COVID-19 vaccine was being distributed in various nations; Cameroon joined the COVAX facility in April 2020.
 The COVAX facility is the Access to COVID-19 Tools (ACT) vaccine pillar accelerator, pursuing equitable and innovative access to diagnostics vaccination and treatment [5].
 By March 23, 2023, there were zero vaccinations in clinical testing in Cameroon, just like in all nations where clinical trials have been conducted [6].

 As Cameroon qualified for the COVAX facility's advance market commitment 92 funding mechanism [7], the Chinese government sent 200,000 tablets of Sinopharm to the Prime Minister of Cameroon on April 11, 2021.
 On April 17, it received 391,200 doses of the 1,200,000 doses of Covishield vaccines that were anticipated.
 Four vaccines against SARS-CoV-2 have been approved by the Cameroonian health authorities, represented by the National Immunization Technical Advisory Groups (NITAG) and the Scientific Advice for Public Health Emergencies.
 These vaccines include the JNJ-78436735 (Johnson and Johnson), the AZD1222 (Oxford-Astra Zeneca), the BBIBP-CorV (Sinopharm), and more recently the BNT162b2 (Pfizer-BioNTech) [7].
 Healthcare workers, security employees, persons over 50, and those with comorbidities were listed in the responses as the top priority target populations for COVID-19 immunization according to vaccination statistics.
 Sinopharm, Johnson and Johnson, AstraZeneca, and Pfizer SARS-CoV-2 vaccines work effectively against severe SARS-CoV-2 in 73%, 86%, 94%, and 95% of cases, respectively [8].
 Three rounds of the national vaccination campaign were held to increase vaccination coverage to reach the target of at least 60% of the population being immunized.
-Forty-three thousand six hundred fifty-one individuals received at least one dose of the vaccine between April 12 and May 12, 2021.
+Forty-three thousand six hundred and fifty-one individuals received at least one dose of the vaccine between April 12 and May 12, 2021.
 The target population for the COVID-19 vaccination has already received doses from 43,651 and 1,061, respectively, representing 5.4% and less than 1% of the population [9].
 As of 18th November 2022, around 5% of the eligible population had received vaccinations, putting the nation far behind the worldwide goal of obtaining 70% vaccination coverage by the end of the year.
 The Johnson and Johnson vaccine was the most often requested vaccine, followed by the Oxford-Astra Zeneca vaccine, accounting for 48.24% and 38.49% of all delivered vaccine doses [9].
 Representatives are working to increase population coverage and close vaccine equality disparities.
 During a five-day mission, representatives from the WHO, UNICEF, GAVI, USAID, and Africa CDC came together to convince senior government officials, religious leaders, and civil society organizations of the need to support the Ministry of Public Health's COVID-19 vaccine campaign [10].
 During a high-level COVID-19 vaccine delivery partnership (CoVDP) mission in Yaoundé, Cameroon, on November 14th to 18th, 2022, representatives and staff from WHO, UNICEF, USAID, and Africa Centers for Disease Control (CDC) met to discuss strategies for accelerating COVID-19 vaccinations in the nation [10].

 A further barrier to vaccination uptake in African countries, including Cameroon, may be a preference for conventional/traditional treatments.
 This is in addition to the poor availability of COVID-19 vaccines and resistance to receiving the vaccine.
-Despite not meeting safety and efficacy standards, traditional drugs have been utilized in Tanzania and Madagascar to treat COVID-19 ([11].
+Despite not meeting safety and efficacy standards, traditional drugs have been utilized in Tanzania and Madagascar to treat COVID-19) [11].
 It can be challenging to convince people in many countries to receive the COVID-19 vaccine [12].
 The general population's approval of COVID-19 immunization was best in Vietnam (98%), India (91%), China (91%), Denmark (87%), and South Korea (87%), while it was lowest in Serbia (38%), Croatia (41%), France (44%), Lebanon (44%), and Paraguay (51%).
 According to reports from all over the world, HCWs have high rates of hesitancy essential to easing the effects of the epidemic through their work in giving immunizations and establishing an excellent example for prevention, which is crucial to reducing the consequences of the epidemic.

 A review of 35 studies found that vaccination resistance rates varied from 4.3% to 72% globally [13].
-V accine's efficacy, safety, and possible adverse effects were significant issues facing medical practitioners.
+Vaccine's efficacy, safety, and possible adverse effects were significant issues facing medical practitioners.
 Higher socioeconomic status, direct patient contact, feeling of COVID-19 risk and fear, and having received an influenza vaccination in the past were all associated with higher vaccine uptake [13].
 HCWs who refuse COVID-19 immunization may increase the risk of viral transmission to their patients and society and be less likely to advise their patients and community to acquire the vaccine [13].
 There is no evidence to support Cameroonian health personnel's attitudes, viewpoints, and perceptions regarding COVID-19 vaccination in Cameroon.
 In this study, healthcare worker's vaccination acceptance rates for the COVID-19 virus are evaluated along with the participant's attitudes and perceptions about the COVID-19 vaccine and its related causes in Yaoundé, Cameroon.
 The objective of this study aimed to determine the acceptance rate of COVID-19 vaccination and associated factors among HCWs in Yaoundé, Cameroon.
-The hypothesis is that there is a significant difference between the attitudes and perceptions to the acceptance of COVID-19 vaccines among healthcare workers in Yaoundé, Cameroon.
+The hypothesis is that there is a significant difference between the attitudes and perceptions of the acceptance of COVID-19 vaccines among healthcare workers in Yaoundé, Cameroon.

 Study design and study location